pip-webui/pip-webui-tutorial/step1/Readme.md

 Todo: Add screeshot with the empty application

-### Go to step 2
+### Continue

-Go to [step 2](https://github.com/pip-webui/pip-webui-sample/blob/master/step2/Readme.md) to add Pip.WebUI libraries and create Angular boilerplate code in your application.
+[Go to step 2](https://github.com/pip-webui/pip-webui-sample/blob/master/step2/Readme.md) to add Pip.WebUI libraries and create Angular boilerplate code in your application.